sjeuneje/Lightcore/README.md

 Lightcore framework in progresss...
 ===================================

+the goal of this project is to learn how PHP frameworks are build by crafting a lightweight one.

 - Autoloading & Namespace: Automatic class loading following PSR-4 standards.
 - Service Container: Manages dependencies and service resolution.
 - Request/Response HTTP: Encapsulates input and output data.